realalf1/server-responses/README.md

 # <div align="center"> server-responses </div>

 ### 🧾 Description
-This repository is intended for learning purposes which determines given responses from server.
+This repository is intended for learning purposes which analysis given responses from server.

 ### 🔎 Depedencies
 - [x] beatufiulsoup4